tamhoang1412/backend-swe-interview-questions/answers/networking.md

 ## How to know "google.com" require HTTP or HTTPS? how browser can know and redirect from HTTP to HTTPS?

 There are at least two ways that make the web we are accessing change from using HTTP to HTTPS.

 The first way is the server will redirect to HTTPS when the HTTP request comes.

 The second way is using HSTS, HTTP strict transport security.
 When a browser sends the first HTTP request to server, server will add a header into the response indicates that the next request will require using HTTPS.
 Browser will automatically use HTTPS next time based on that information.
 In addition, browsers like Chrome have a HSTS preload list, they will automatically use HTTPS for all of the sites in that list.

-## After you get the `HTML content` for "google.com" how to get the `*.js` and `image` files?
+## After you get the HTML content for "google.com" how to get the *.js and image files?

 Chain requests.

-## When getting `*.js` or `image` files do why use another `TCP connection` or use the same one as in the get `HTML content`?
+## When getting *.js or image files do why use another TCP connection or use the same one as in the get HTML content?
 How DNS lookup work in this case?

 To be defined.

 ## After your browser display "google.com" fully, is there any connection open?

-It depends on if the connection is keep-alive or not.
+It depends on if the connection is keep alive or not.

 ## Caching can apply to which steps?
 How caching applied?